AJuliaSouza/AJuliaSouza/README.md

 ## About me:

-* 🌊 I live in Garopaba/SC
+* 🌊 I live in Garopaba / SC - BR
 * 👩🏻‍🚀 Student at Rocketseat
 * 👩🏻‍💻 Currently putting ideas into practice with HTML, CSS and Javascript
 * ✍🏻 Strengthening my foundations to throw myself into new Technologies